SURYASNAIR1/AUTOSAR/README.md

 - Microcontroller Drivers
   Drivers for internal peripherals (eg: watchdog and general purpose timer) Function with direct microcontroller access (eg: Core test)

+**Microcontroller Abstraction Layer: SPIHandlerDriver**

+- Allow concurrent access of several clients to one or more SPU busses.
+- To abstract all features of a SPI microcontroller pins dedicated to chip select, those shall directly be handled by the SPIHandlerDriver.
+That means those pins shall not be available in DIO Driver.